Night Prayer of the Liturgy of the Hours, I wonder

 gesture, you would have progressed from an imagined insult to an actual insult, and

 that would be a mortal sin.
-In the Catholic faith, a mortal sin requires
+Mortal sin requires sacramental

 Note that revenge can be carried

-out either as a calm, calculated act or as a impetuous, emotionally charged
+out either as a calm, calculated act or as an impetuous, emotionally charged

 a grave sin.